oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/equinix_fcr.md

 ## Task 4: Establish Connectivity with Additional Cloud Providers

-1. An additional private connection will need to be made between your Network Edge and additional cloud provider that you choose.
+1. An additional private connection will need to be made between your Fabric Cloud Router and additional cloud provider that you choose.
 For most cloud providers, you will be able to click **Create Connection** and follow the steps within the Equinix portal to connect to your additional cloud provider.
 You can also follow the [Equinix Network Edge Documentation](https://docs.equinix.com/en-us/Content/Interconnection/NE/landing-pages/NE-landing-main.htm) for further guidance on this connectivity.

     The lab assumes you made the following setup on the additional cloud provider.
 See the **Azure Interconnect** section if you need an example how to do this configuration on the other cloud providers.